 - Wood on Wood Veneers are commonly referred to as 2-Ply and are a decorative veneer with a utility grade wood backer applied.

-The production process for producing veneers starts off with large logs being sent to a company that produces veneers, where the wood is cut by a saw kerf.
+The production process for producing veneered plywood and timber veneer, in general, starts off with large logs being sent to a company that produces veneers, where the wood is cut by a saw kerf.
 This process allows companies to maximise what can be obtained from the log adding increased value for each log and ensuring that precious resources aren’t being wasted.

 Plyco's Veneered Beech MDF